microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 ## Background

-The AvatarGroup component represents multiple people or entities.
-Avatar groups can be represented in a stacked layout, pie layout, and grid layout.
+AvatarGroup represents multiple people or entities.
+AvatarGroups can be represented in a stacked layout, pie layout, and grid layout.

 ## Prior Art